Netcracker/KubeMarine/docs/public/Installation.md

       hard: 524288
 ```

-Soft limit should not be greater than hard, both limits can not be negative.

-If you want to change values on existing environment, change them in `cluster.yaml` and run `install` procedure with task `prepare.cri.configure`.
-Note that changes propagate to pods only after pod re-creation (or node reboot).
+* The **soft** limit must not exceed the **hard** limit.
+* Both limits must be non‑negative integers.

+To adjust the limits on an existing installation, modify the `containerdLimitNOFILE` values in `cluster.yaml` and re‑run the installation using the `prepare.cri.configure` task.

+**Note**: The new limits become effective for newly created pods; existing pods will see the change only after they are recreated or after a node reboot.

 #### modprobe